bmaingret/bmaingret.github.io/_posts/2021-08-13-architecture-patterns-with-python.md

 ### ORM

 ORM can lead to high dependency towards the ORM framework, and one must be careful to invert the dependency and makes the ORM depends on the domain models instead.

-### Repository pattern

-Make an abstraction around the storage.
-Looks like everything is stored in-memory and allows for

 ## Interlude - Reproducibility and Continuous Integration